Melanoma Facts and Types

-Each person and each melanoma are different, and at MD Anderson's Ben Love/El Paso Corporation Melanoma and Skin Center, melanoma care is tailored specifically to your unique situation.
+Each person and each melanoma are different, and at MD Anderson's Ben Love/El Paso Corporation Melanoma and Skin Center, we use our unique multidisciplinary approach to tailor melanoma treatment specifically to your unique situation.
 Our team of internationally recognized experts customizes your care to ensure you receive the most advanced treatments with the least impact on your body.

 Comprehensive, Specialized Care

-Your personal team of experts in melanoma may include melanoma surgical oncologists, melanoma medical oncologists, pathologists, dermatologists and dermatologic surgeons, head and neck surgeons, neurosurgeons, plastic surgeons and other surgeons, radiation oncologists, radiologists, as well as other specialists if needed.
+Your personal team of experts in melanoma may include melanoma surgical oncologists, melanoma medical oncologists, pathologists, dermatologists and dermatologic surgeons, head and neck surgeons, neurosurgeons, plastic surgeons and other surgeons, radiation oncologists, diagnostic radiologists, and other specialists if needed.
 They work together closely, collaborating and communicating at every step of your treatment.

 Several innovative treatments for melanoma are offered at MD Anderson, and many of them were discovered here.
 Your personalized treatment may include: